-From July 23, 2014 to July 31, 2014, a total of five days of fieldwork consisting of prospection using portable electromagnetic survey equipment (Beep-Mat) and grab sampling over the northern part of the claim block was completed.
-A total of 22 graphitic grab samples were taken for assay.
-A conductor has been followed over 1.8 km of strike length of precedent 2013 work on the opposite limb of the regional fold that contains the Manicouagan Ouest graphitic corridor.
-Assays results are pending.
+From July 23, 2014 to July 31, 2014, a total of five days of fieldwork consisting of prospecting using portable electromagnetic survey equipment (Beep-Mat[TM]) and grab sampling over 4 different areas in the northern part of the claim block was completed.
+A conductor has been followed over 1.8 km of strike length on the opposite limb of the regional fold that contains the Manicouagan-Ouest graphitic corridor.